Kleinwalsertal: Customs zone and impact of EU membership; postal and police services

-Taxation and banking: Kleinwalsertal as tax haven
+Taxation and banking: Kleinwalsertal as a tax haven

 A delivery to Kleinwalsertal from Germany or from the European Union without Austria (regardless of whether German or Austrian zip codes are used) is always an intra-Community delivery of goods and is therefore exempt from VAT, provided that an entrepreneur delivers to an entrepreneur.
 A valid VAT number is sufficient to confirm this.

 As in Jungholz, the applicable rate for full VAT is 19% (rest of Austria 20%) and is therefore based on the rate applicable in Germany.
 At the only remaining petrol station in Kleinwalsertal, fuel is still subject to the German mineral oil tax.
 This means that Kleinwalsertal does not benefit from the generally lower Austrian fuel prices.

 Due to Austria's rigid banking secrecy, Kleinwalsertal was long regarded as a tax haven.
 There is one branch of Hypo Vorarlberg Bank and one of Volksbank Vorarlberg in the area, which has a population of around 5,000.
 The local Walser Privatbank has two branches in Kleinwalsertal.
 All of these bank branches are also active in the private banking segment.

 Even the German Sparkasse Allgäu had a branch in Riezlern until July 2016, which was investigated by the public prosecutor's office in Münster and Augsburg from 2017 onwards.
 It is estimated that six billion euros of German black money was hidden in Kleinwalsertal.

 Dornbirn Sparkasse and Bank Austria each operated a branch in Riezlern until 2016.

 Casinos Austria also operates a casino in Kleinwalsertal.